sdtaylor/CV/Shawn_Taylor_CV.md

 ## Education

-PhD in Ecology - 2015-Present - [White Lab](whitelab.weecology.org)
-**University of Florida** Gainesville, FL
+PhD in Ecology - 2015-Present - **University of Florida** Gainesville, FL - [White Lab](whitelab.weecology.org)

-**Autumn migration ecology of rails on intensively managed wetlands**
-- Hierarchical distance modeling to predict rail density and examine habitat use
+**Forecasting in ecology**
+- What are the correct scales to forecast ecological models and how do you find them?
+- What tools can be borrowed from the meterology forecasting community?

 Bachelor of Science in **Ecology and Conservation Biology** 2012 **University of Idaho** Moscow, ID
-    Senior Thesis: Influences of soil and spatial properties on Bromus tectorum distribution after fire
+**Influences of soil and spatial properties on Bromus tectorum distribution after fire**
+- Repeated fires in southern Idaho lead to increased annual a

 ## Peer-Reviewed Publications